 Arrangements can be made through Alberta universities to extend the Leading for Learning experience for graduate level course credit.
 Participants will be required to pay a tuition fee to the university and to meet additional course requirements.
-Information regarding university credit is available at the end of this document.
-Individuals who are interested in receiving more information regarding university course credit may also contact Dr. Del Litke at 780-292-3315 or by e-mail (email@example.com).
+Information regarding university credit is available at the University Graduate Coursework tab.
+Individuals who are interested in receiving more information regarding university course credit may also contact Dr. Del Litke at 780-292-3315 or by e-mail (firstname.lastname@example.org).

 Note: If you require more information or have any questions, please contact: Dr. Del Litke @ 780-293-3315 email@example.com